• Skip to main content

 Capital Gains Tax on Property

-Capital Gains Tax is generally payable on all sales of property.
+Capital Gains Tax is generally payable when selling investment property.
 Capital Gains Tax is not payable on a property you live in yourself, however.
-A property you live in yourself as your main home is eligible for Private Residence Relief or PRR and no Capital Gains Tax is payable when you sell it.
+A property you live in yourself as your main home is eligible for Private Residence Relief or PRR, and no Capital Gains Tax is payable when you sell it.

 You do not pay CGT when property is gifted to your husband, wife or civil partner.